Hoarding. Holding onto things. Not letting go.

 Hoarding usually begins at a young age.
-The act can be directly influenced by parental behaviour and tends to increase after trauma, so when a triple whammy of unexpected bereavements shatters Susanna’s life, her compendium of tangible memories became a shrine to the past.
+The act can be directly influenced by parental behaviour and tends to increase after trauma, so when a triple whammy of unexpected bereavements shatters Susanna’s life, her memories became a shrine to the past.

 Be part of the show